Finnair Flight 915: Events

 According to the pilots' 2014 report of the incident, when the aircraft was over the Edgeøya island of Svalbard, between 1 and 2 p.m.
-Finnish time, the assistant pilot in command Esko Kaukiainen and assistant first officer Markku Soininen saw a rocket approach the aircraft ahead, at 30 degrees to the left of the flight path of the plane.
+Finnish time, the assistant pilot in command Esko Kaukiainen and assistant first officer Markku Soininen saw a rocket approaching the aircraft ahead, at 30 degrees to the left of the flight path of the plane.
 The pilot in command and the first officer were having a rest at the time.
 Visibility was good, and the pilots followed the flight of the rocket for more than half a minute.
-At first they thought it was a Soviet weather rocket on its way to the troposphere, but when it had reached the cruising altitude of the aircraft, it turned and came straight at it.
+At first, they thought it was a Soviet weather rocket on its way to the troposphere, but when it reached the cruising altitude of the aircraft, it turned and came straight at it.
 Then the rocket exploded.
 It was clear to the pilots that the rocket had been locked to its target, the Finnair aircraft.

 The inertial navigation system equipment of the aircraft allowed the crew to determine their position.
 After the explosion, Kaukiainen started a stopwatch.
 60 to 80 seconds later the aircraft came to the dust cloud left by the explosion.
 With the cruising speed of the aircraft being 900 km/h and that of the missile at least 1800 km/h, the pilots calculated that the explosion had taken place only about 20 seconds before impact.
 The pilots watched as the hull of the missile fell down towards the sea in a spirallike motion.

 The pilot in command came to the cockpit later and took care of the landing at about 4 p.m.
 Finnish time.
 The pilots who had been in the cockpit during the events reported orally to him.